Torch What Doesn’t Serve You

 “She was a genius of sadness, immersing herself in it, separating its numerous strands, appreciating its subtle nuances.
 She was a prism through which sadness could be divided into its infinite spectrum.” ― Jonathan Safran Foer

-I come from a long line of family who wholeheartedly embraced sadness.
+I come from a long line of family who suffered from sadness.
 Even at the tender age of eight, I packed a bag, put on my winter jacket, and rode my Huffy bike a half a mile down Interstate 219, determined to run (or bike) away.

 I turned around solely because I looked to my left and saw concrete burial vaults.
-That scared the hec out of me, so I turned around and off I went.
+That scared the heck out of me, so I turned around and off I went.

 I felt lost.
 Lonely.
 Confused.
 I felt like a dreary, cold winter day aching for a few rays of sunshine.

 I remember one night my first year in college feeling so depressed, I trudged up this enormous hill to a practice football field.
 I sat there on the cold, damp grass pondering the reasons why I could possibly feel so rotten inside.
 I screamed questions and obscenities at the sky that night at what I thought to be God.

 I don’t remember exactly what I screamed, but it was probably something like this: “WTF God?
 Is this the way life is supposed to be?
 Why do I feel so empty, confused, and utterly alone?
 What am I doing?
 What am I supposed to be doing?
 Do you care?
 Are you there?
 God????”

 Lots of us scream at God or whatever it is you believe the force is back of all things every once in a while.

 I believe one reason is because life doesn’t go as we planned.
 Most of us grew up with thoughts and visions about how awesome life was going to be and we had no idea the amount of pain that awaited us at various intervals along the way.